 In marketing, brand equity refers to the value of a well-known brand that conjures positive (or negative) mental and emotional associations.
 What does this actually mean?
 Let’s do a experiment with brand equity in action.
-Which brands do you associate with the following images and phrases?

 Brand equity is what exists in your mind (or doesn’t yet exist) to help you recognize these branded images and phrases.
 Brand equity is also the set of positive, negative, or neutral thoughts, beliefs, and emotions you associate with each of the brands.
 Brand equity can manifest itself in consumer recognition of logos or other visual elements, brand language associations, consumers’ perceptions of quality, and consumers’ perceptions of value or other brand attributes.